Special needs: Education

-The term Special Needs is a short form of Special Education Needs and is a way to refer to students with disabilities, in which their learning may be altered or delayed compared to other students.
-The term Special Needs in the education setting comes into play whenever a child's education program is officially altered from what would normally be provided to students through an Individual Education Plan which is sometimes referred to as an Individual Program plan.
-Special Education aids to the students learning environment, to create a uniform system for all children.
+The term special needs is a short form of special education needs and is a way to refer to students with disabilities, in which their learning may be altered or delayed compared to other students.
+The term special needs in the education setting comes into play whenever a child's education program is officially altered from what would normally be provided to students through an Individual Education Plan, which is sometimes referred to as an Individual Program plan.
+Special education aids the student's learning environment to create a uniform system for all children.

 In the past, individuals with disabilities were often shunned or kept in isolation in mental hospitals or institutions.
 In many countries, disabled people were seen as an embarrassment to society, often facing punishments of torture and even execution.
-In the US, after the creation of the Individuals with Disabilities Education Act and many other regulations, students with disabilities could not be excluded or discriminated against in the education system.
+In the US, after the creation of the 1990 Individuals with Disabilities Education Act and many other regulations, students with disabilities could not be excluded or discriminated against in the education system.